Dokin vs Whalesync: which sync tool fits your workflow?

 Whalesync

 Whalesync is a standalone web app that performs real-time 2-way sync across databases, with Notion, Airtable, Webflow, and PostgreSQL as its core connectors.
-It handles bidirectional updates well but requires a separate account to manage, and starts at $49/month.
+It handles bidirectional updates well but requires a separate account to manage, and starts at $40/month for 1,000 records in sync.

 Side by side